Woodlands Speaks - Adwick-le-Street, Woodlands Estate

 Community assets and spaces

-Taking on the lease of the local library through a Community Asset Transfer
+Taking on the local library lease to create a community hub

 Being a part of this has been a boost.”